Henry Irving: Peak years

-In 1878, Irving entered into a partnership with actress Ellen Terry and re-opened the Lyceum under his own management.
+In 1878, Irving entered into a partnership with actress Ellen Terry and re-opened the Lyceum under his management.
 With Terry as Ophelia and Portia, he revived Hamlet and produced The Merchant of Venice (1879).
 His Shylock was as much discussed as his Hamlet had been, the dignity with which he invested the vengeful Jewish merchant marking a departure from the traditional interpretation of the role.

 After the production of Tennyson's The Cup and revivals of Othello (in which Irving played Iago to Edwin Booth's title character) and Romeo and Juliet, there began a period at the Lyceum which had a potent effect on the English stage.

-Much Ado about Nothing (1882) was followed by Twelfth Night (1884); an adaptation of Goldsmith's Vicar of Wakefield by W. G. Wills (1885); Faust (1885); Macbeth (1888, with incidental music by Arthur Sullivan); The Dead Heart, by Watts Phillips (1889); Ravenswood by Herman, and Merivales' dramatic version of Scott's Bride of Lammermoor (1890).
+Much Ado About Nothing (1882) was followed by Twelfth Night (1884); an adaptation of Goldsmith's Vicar of Wakefield by W. G. Wills (1885); Faust (1885); Macbeth (1888, with incidental music by Arthur Sullivan); The Dead Heart, by Watts Phillips (1889); Ravenswood by Herman, and Merivales' dramatic version of Scott's Bride of Lammermoor (1890).
 Portrayals in 1892 of the characters of Wolsey in Henry VIII and of the title character in King Lear were followed in 1893 by a performance of Becket in Tennyson's play of the same name.
+The Lyceum productions were described as "magnificent spectacles" by John Carey.

 During these years, too, Irving, with the whole Lyceum company, paid several successful visits to the United States and Canada, which were repeated in succeeding years.
-As Terry aged, there seemed to be fewer opportunities for her in his company; that was one reason she eventually left, moving on into less steady but nonetheless beloved stage work, including solo performances of Shakespeare's women.
+In bringing the Lyceum productions overseas, John Carey wrote that Irving and Terry "were ambassadors" for London theatre, who brought "the riches of the world's cultural capital to the benighted provinces."
+As Terry aged, there seemed to be fewer opportunities for her in his company; that was one reason she eventually left, moving on to less steady but beloved stage work, including solo performances of Shakespeare's women.

 Safety theatres

 In 1887, the Exeter Theatre Royal fire claimed the lives of 186 people, injuring dozens more, during a performance of The Romany Rye being staged by fellow actor-manager Wilson Barrett at the Theatre Royal, Exeter.

 Irving was one of the first high-profile people to donate to the relief fund for survivors and orphans, sending £100.

 The fire caused Irving to become involved in ensuring better safety for theatres, and he developed the "Irving Safety Theatre" principles, working with eminent architect Alfred Darbyshire.
-These principles included making the theatre site isolated, dividing the auditorium from the back of house, a minimum height above street level for any part of the audience, providing two separate exits for every section of the audience, improved stage construction including a smoke flue, and fire-resistant construction throughout.
+These principles included making the theatre site isolated, dividing the auditorium from the back of the house, a minimum height above street level for any part of the audience, providing two separate exits for every section of the audience, improving stage construction including a smoke flue, and fire-resistant construction throughout.

-The first theatre built to these principles was the rebuilt New Theatre Royal in Exeter.